joooohnli/delay-callback/README.md

 dubbo/spring

 ## delay-callback-interface
-common interfaces and objects of client and server
+common interfaces and objects used by client and server

 ## client-demo
 The demo shows how to use delay-callback-client to register callback and write callback logic.